 Women in Leadership (WIL) is an opportunity for young women at the U of I and Parkland to develop skills, solve problems, and expand their horizons.
-WIL interns work in a small team with a business or nonprofit in the community to assess their challenges, develop possible solutions, and implement programs or projects to support the group with which they're working.
+WIL interns work in a small team with a business or nonprofit in the community.
+The organization presents an internal challenge (for example, increasing attendance at events) and the team of interns goes to work to develop and implement solutions.

 What does WIL offer to participants?

 Empowerment: develop your confidence, deepen your understanding of your personal strengths and values, and learn to lift yourself and other women

 Collaboration: learn how to set and maintain a shared, supportive and accountable team culture that can negotiate conflict and deliver results